shishupal082/ftp-application/FTP/app_readme.txt

         - platform contains Linux armv* and appVersion contains Linux; Android
     - If only one of them is found, track that as ui_android_check failure

+Added user agent detection support in UI
+    - change download link to view in new tab for android

 Added cookieName in config
     - if cookieName is not found then it will use appConstant CookieName Added guestEnable: true in config